Corydoras revelatus (Hoplisoma revelatum) a Fossil Discovery

 Green Tertiary rock

-The last of the dinosaurs disappeared from the earth around 65 million years ago so our fossil friend Corydoras revelatus lived in the Tertiary period just after this, alongside the hairy mammal.
+The last of the dinosaurs disappeared from the earth around 65 million years ago so our fossil friend Corydoras revelatus (now Hoplisoma revelatum) lived in the Tertiary period just after this, alongside the hairy mammal.
 It was discovered in Argentina in Sunchal, Juyuy province, by a well known entomologist, Professor T.D.A.Cockerell of the University of Colorado, Boulder, in 1925.
 He was actually searching along with his wife for fossil insects at the time before he came across our plated friend.

 The entomologist T.D.A."Theo" Cockerell (1866-1948) was better known for his work on the wild bees of Colorado and wrote many papers on these insects.
 He has even a mosquito from Florida named after him.